Chapter 17 – Lifeforce

-Esaax just stared at Ntairow for a moment with eyes filled with disbelief and wonder.
+Esaax just stared at Ntairow for a moment, his eyes filled with disbelief and wonder.
 Then a smile spread along his muzzle in spite of his pain. "…You're serious?"

 Ntairow nodded.
 "He is called Zerzekai.
-And unless I'm mistaken, he has just begun his life as a wobbuffet," she informed Esaax proudly.
+And unless I'm mistaken, he's just begun his life as a wobbuffet," she informed Esaax proudly.

-Though Esaax's body was growing steadily weaker, his spirit seemed to have grown stronger than Ntairow suspected it to have been all night.
-That, she knew, made this an especially good time to try and help him shed his excess darkness.
+Though Esaax's body was growing steadily weaker, his spirit seemed to have grown much stronger.
+Ntairow knew that made this an especially good time to try and help him shed his excess darkness.
 Concentrating deeply, she tapped into her psychic element, aggravating and intensifying its susceptibility to psybane in the hopes of drawing the darkness in like a gravitational force.

-Immediately, however, she found that something wasn't right.
-Esaax had a massive surplus of dark energy, one that seemed to be growing by the second, but the excess of elemental power was not responding correctly.
-Instead of spilling over into the receptive psychic who opened her element so readily, the darkness remained stubbornly in place, continuing to build up inside of Esaax.
+She immediately found that something wasn't right.
+Esaax had a massive surplus of dark energy, one that seemed to be growing by the second, but the excess of elemental power wasn't responding correctly.
+Instead of spilling over into the receptive psychic who'd opened her element so readily, the darkness remained stubbornly in place, continuing to build up inside of Esaax.

 Then the darkness chose to respond in their own way.

-With absolutely no warning, a black aura flared around Esaax.
-In virtually the same instant, under the control of the darkness, Esaax roared in a voice as vast and hollow as the depths of space and fired a reflux of unnaturally great speed and power at Ntairow, striking her with devastating force.
-Her aura immediately flashed bright pink in an autonomic and futile mirror coat response as she collapsed from the augmented strike, scattered black patches forming on her skin as she hit the ground.
+With no warning, a black aura flared around Esaax.
+In virtually the same instant, under the control of the darkness, Esaax roared in a voice as vast and hollow as the depths of space and fired a reflux attack at Ntairow.
+Her aura immediately flashed bright pink in an autonomic and futile mirror coat response as she collapsed, scattered black patches forming on her skin as she hit the ground.

-The recoil from the overcharged reflux blast was enormous and instantaneous, and as it struck Esaax, he was simultaneously assaulted from within by a massive autoempathic shock.
-The dark aura that surrounded Esaax then suddenly tore free and took to the air with a hollow-sounding howl, which allowed an erratically-flashing, orange counter aura to show around the now screaming kwazai whom the darkness had left behind.
+The recoil from the reflux blast was enormous and instantaneous, and as it struck Esaax, he was simultaneously assaulted from within by a massive autoempathic shock.
+The dark aura that surrounded him then suddenly tore free and took to the air with a hollow-sounding howl, revealing an erratically-flashing, orange counter aura around the now screaming kwazai they'd left behind.

-An ice beam, a hyper beam, and a volley of poison sting needles flew forth in an attempt to arrest the shadow's flight, while the sharp sound of a sheer cold attack that was fired off with the same intent rang out at the same time.
+An ice beam and a volley of poison sting needles were launched in an attempt to arrest the shadow's flight, while the sharp sound of a sheer cold attack fired off with the same intent rang out at the same time.
 The disembodied darkness evaded all of the attacks effortlessly as they rushed swiftly through the air, destroying equipment and killing the lights as they swept in a circle around the room.
-They then smashed into the wall and burned a hole through it and the walls beyond it to the outside, where they seemed to dissipate and vanish completely.
+They finally smashed into the wall and burned a hole through it and the walls beyond to the outside, where they seemed to dissipate and vanish completely.

-As if in slow motion, Syr was only just beginning to feel the tears escaping his eyes as he stared at the two kwazai before him. "…Esaax?" he spoke up tentatively, his voice barely able to come to his summons.
-He heard Solonn say something in the background about checking to see if the paramedics had arrived yet, but the words didn't quite register in Syr's brain as they ordinarily might have; all that he could really focus on was the sight of Esaax before him, who gave not a single word in response.
+As if in slow motion, Syr was only just beginning to feel the tears escaping his eyes as he stared at the two kwazai before him. "…Esaax?" he spoke up tentatively, his voice barely coming to his summons.
+He heard Solonn say something in the background about checking to see if the paramedics had arrived yet, but the words didn't quite register in Syr's brain as they might have otherwise.
+All he could really focus on was the sight of Esaax before him, who gave not a single word in response.
 "Esaax!"
 Syr cried out, fearing the worst.

 There was a slight movement before Syr's eyes.
-Esaax raised his head, albeit only barely.
-Syr called out to him again, but Esaax seemed not to notice, and the arbok was sure at once as to why.
+Esaax raised his head, albeit just barely.
+Syr called out to him again, but Esaax seemed not to notice, and the arbok quickly realized why.

-Esaax's gaze had found Ntairow, at the sight of whom he gave a very faint, pained sound.
+Esaax had found Ntairow, and he gave a very faint, pained sound at the sight of her.
 With an immense effort, he rolled onto his belly and pulled himself up to lie beside her.
-As he lifted a shaking hand and extended it toward Ntairow, he prayed that he had lifeforce enough for what he intended to do.
+As he lifted a shaking hand and extended it toward her, he prayed that he had enough lifeforce for what he intended to do.

 Esaax laid his hand upon Ntairow's greater right arm, upon a patch of skin that hadn't been scorched by the dark attack.
 A soft, multicolored glow surrounded him, then spread from the point where his hand rested upon her until it radiated from every square inch of her skin, as well.

 Syr stared at him with fear, his breath hitching in his chest.
-He felt a strong urge to rush over to Esaax and stop him—especially since the arbok knew that if Esaax succeeded in what he was doing, he would be giving up some of his lifeforce, and Syr was all too sure that the kwazai had terribly little left to spare.
+He felt a strong urge to rush over to Esaax and stop him—if Esaax succeeded in what he was doing, he'd be giving up some of his lifeforce, and Syr was all too sure that the kwazai had terribly little to spare.

 As the last sparks fell, Esaax looked down upon Ntairow, who was now fully restored.
 He smiled gently and kissed her forehead.
 Then he lay down next to her and quietly exhaled his last breath.